Cookie Stuffing – Everything You Need to Know

 Pop-ups

 Pop-ups are nothing new.
-Almost all the websites on the internet use some form of pop-ups to get subscribers, and customers, promote offers, etc. But pop-ups have become a common way to drop cookies on users’ browsers.
+Almost all the websites on the internet use some form of pop-ups to get subscribers and customers, promote offers, etc. But pop-ups have become a common way to drop cookies on users’ browsers.
 Before installing a third-party pop-up extension to your CMS or placing their scripts on your pages, ensure they don’t drop any unknown affiliate cookies.

 Iframes

 Iframes are used to embed a separate HTML inside an existing HTML.
 For instance, an ad within a page.
-Some vendors ask you to embed an iframe inside your web pages to load affiliate URLs, which can write cookies on the browsers.
+Some vendors ask you to embed an iframe inside your web pages that can load affiliate URLs, which can write cookies on the browsers.
 Most of the iframes used for ads are quite readable.
 You can see the param involved, library file URLs, etc. So, we advise you to look at the code before implementing it on your pages.

 JavaScript